hasura/data-hub/README.md

 Featuring native GraphQL APIs and samples of

-- Remote Schemas with Joins
+- Remote Schemas and Remote Joins
-- Installable Database Schemas with Metadata
+- Installable Database Schemas with Authorization, Relationships, Views and Functions
-- Actions with transformers (coming soon)
+- Action Transforms (Declaratively transform your existing REST API to GraphQL queries and mutations)
-- Events with transformers (coming soon)
+- Event Transforms (Declaratively transform your existing REST API to Event payload)

 ## Contribute